How to provide good digital consultancy when working remotely

 DIGITAL TRANSFORMATIONDIGITAL COMMERCECURIOSITYCONSULTINGDIGITAL ACCELERATION

-We thought it would be interesting to share some of our recent experiences with you some of this may resonate, either way, we'd love your feedback and comments!
+We thought it would be interesting to share some of our recent experiences with you.
+Some of this may resonate, either way, we'd love your feedback and comments!

 Recently we’ve been working fully remotely with a US-based client.
-They're based across four US time zones, leaving us anywhere between 4-8 hours ahead of them.
+They're based across four US time zones, leaving us between 4-8 hours ahead of them.
 Out of necessity, they had been working remotely across the US during the pandemic, so we were not the only ones used to working remotely.

 We had the Leadership team support (SMT).
 Fortunately, their team wasn't huge and was already engaged with a number of the issues we were looking to resolve, as such they would actively promote things to us, plus the senior team was very signed up.
 Our working hours window with them was between 2pm until 10pm, but we concentrated things into their mornings, for obvious reasons.